briaugenreich/WWCodeCloud/README.md

 <a href="https://www.womenwhocode.com/cloud"><img alt="Women Who Code Cloud Technical Track." align="center" src="docs/images/readme_header.png"></a><br><br>&nbsp;&nbsp;&nbsp;<br>

+Welcome!
 This repo contains content, code & resources for the Women Who Code Cloud Track Events.

 The Cloud technical track of Women Who Code is a community dedicated to inspiring women to excel in their technology careers as cloud and backend software engineers.
 We bring together women from all over the world for online learning opportunities.
 Our free monthly webinars cover various topics around software engineering and the cloud.

-💻 Technical Webinars 📲 Coding Resources 💭 Slack Study Group Sessions 🗺️ Supportive Global Network
+💻 Technical Webinars 📲 Coding Resources 💭 Study Group Sessions 🗺️ Supportive Global Network

 **If you're interested in joining the community as a member or volunteer please visit our [website](https://www.womenwhocode.com/cloud) for more information!
 Or send us an [email](cloud@womenwhocode.com).**